srikardevulapalli/E-commerce-Support-Agent-Grader/README.md

 * Python 3.8+
 * An active OpenAI API Key
-* Your Judgment Labs API Key and Organization ID
+* Your Judgment Labs API Key and Organization ID Ensure you have your JUDGMENT_API_KEY and JUDGMENT_ORG_ID environment variables set to connect to the Judgment Platform.

+export JUDGMENT_API_KEY=...
+export JUDGMENT_ORG_ID=...
+If you don't have keys, create an account on the platform!

 ### 2. Clone the Repository